Vicedomino de Vicedominis: Conclaves

 The third Conclave of 1276 took place in Viterbo, the city where Pope Adrian V had died.
 Eleven cardinals participated, only Cardinal Simon de Brion being absent as Legate in France.
-The date of the opening is unknown, because the Constitution of Gregory X had been suspended.
+The date of the opening is unknown because the Constitution of Gregory X had been suspended.
 Had it been in operation, the Conclave would have begun on 28 or 29 August.
 It is known, however, that the Conclave did not open as expected, but had to be postponed for several days due to disorders on the part of the people of Viterbo.
 A subsequent investigation, led by Cardinal the Bishop of Sabina, Bertrand de Saint Martin, charged prelates and other members of the papal Curia with instigating the riots, probably because they did not want to see a repetition of the Conclave of 1268-1271.
 When things finally settled down and the Conclave began, on the first day of voting, 8 September 1276, the Cardinals elected the Dominican Cardinal Peter Julian of Lisbon, who chose to be called John XXI.
 Cardinal Vicedomino de Vicedominis did not participate in the scrutiny, since he had died on 6 September.

 Myths

 Vicedomino is wrongly said to have become dean of the Sacred College of Cardinals in July 1275.

 According to the later accounts, attested for the first time in the 17th century, in the papal election held after the death of Pope Adrian V he was elected to the Papacy on 5 September 1276 and took the name Gregory XI, but having died the following day early in the morning, his election was not recorded as he was never proclaimed.
 His death was noted in his home town of Piacenza, in the Necrology of the Cathedral, and on the correct day, 6 September, but it records him only as a cardinal, and makes no mention of his Papacy.
 This story is rejected by many modern historians, who point out that it is unsupported by any contemporary source, and unsupportable by the chronology of the Conclave of August–September 1276.
 It is also said that he became a member of the Third Order of S. Francis (Franciscan Tertiary), after he was already a Cardinal, and when he was suffering from a disease and in danger of death.
-But, if that is true, that he was in danger of death, it would seem to militate against the notion that the Cardinals chose Cardinal Vicedomino as pope on 5 September 1276.
+But, if he was in danger of death, it seems unlikely that the Cardinals would have chosen Cardinal Vicedomino as pope on 5 September 1276.

 The remains of his tomb, reconstructed several times, are in the church of San Francesco at Viterbo.